 PTSD is not just an after-effect of war.
 It affects approximately 3.5 percent of U.S. adults, and an estimated one in 11 people in their lifetime.

-It affects people of all races, genders, and cultures, but women are twice as likely as men to have PTSD.
+It affects people of all races, genders, and cultures.

 The PTSD Experience